 Nursing 213 is a clinical/lab course where students continue to demonstrate competencies necessary to meet the physical and psychosocial needs of those experiencing alterations in health across the lifespan.
 Focus on the transition to the novice registered nurse role.
 Integrated concepts include holistic assessment, evidence based practice, caring, safety, patient teaching, organizing and managing care, collaboration, therapeutic communication, and professionalism.
+This class may include students from multiple sections.

 - Holistically assess the biopsychosocial-spiritual-cultural dynamic needs of the client.